About 100th Meridian Ranching

 Justin is a 2007 graduate of Oklahoma State University with a Bachelor of Science degree in rangeland management and a 2008 graduate of Texas Christian University’s Ranch Management Program.
 Bryn is a 2007 graduate of West Texas A&M University with a Bachelor of Science degree in nursing and a 2015 graduate of Vanderbilt University with a Master of Science in Nursing.
 We have both completed the Ranching for Profit school and are currently board members in their Executive Link program.
 Justin ranches full time, and Bryn is a nurse practitioner in the emergency department and also plays an active role on the ranch.
-We have a very energetic son, Lincoln, who loves to be involved in every aspect of ranching.
+We have two energetic sons, Lincoln & Griffin, who love to be involved in every aspect of ranching.

 Here's What Makes Us Different

 Rooted in Integrity & FaithThis guides every decision we make.

 Passion for RanchingWe are fully invested and intend to pursue ranching as a lifetime commitment.